Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Cramp is probably related to fluid retention and many women have a tendency to swollen legs in late pregnancy.
 This is because the growing baby puts downward pressure on the veins in the legs and water from the circulation gathers there.
 Elevating the foot of the bed sometimes helps.

 It's important to remember that cramps are sudden severe pains which settle over seconds or a few minutes.
-If you have longer-lasting pain in your calf, particularly if you also have a swollen leg, you should see your doctor or midwife.
+If you have longer-lasting pain in your calf, particularly if you also have a swollen leg, you should speak with your doctor or midwife.
 They need to rule out the possibility of a clot in the veins of the calf (a deep vein thrombosis) which is a serious condition requiring immediate treatment.

 How do I deal with leg cramps during pregnancy?